 Are you game?
 The rise of a new marketing platform

 We all seek to escape reality sometimes and delve into an alternative universe.
 Many people seek refuge in games for that exact reason.
 They are all-encompassing and fun.
 Yet this world and demographic is frequently forgotten about.
 It’s time to start paying attention as the phenomenon of eSports, competitive video gaming watched by spectators, continues to rise.

 What are eSports?

-It’s basically a live broadcast of actual online gameplay where people watch others playing online video games.
-According to Forbes, “the term eSports refers to organized competitive gaming among professional players.
+It’s basically a live broadcast of actual online gameplay.
+People watching other people playing online video games.
+According to Forbes “the term eSports refers to organised competitive gaming among professional players.
 Although there are many games that can be included in the space, the most popular games are generally team-based multi-player games from the first-person shooter or multiplayer online battle arena genre.
 The audience can watch the event by either visiting the arena live or online through gaming broadcasters.”
 Examples of the popular games include FIFA (soccer), League of Legends (two teams fighting each other), Call of Duty (first-person shooter game), and Fortnite (third-person shooter without blood).

 As for why people watch others playing video games, many viewers want to either learn from the best or simply to be entertained by great and funny players.
 Because many gamers who record live will often also make hilarious comments or respond to fan comments and questions as they play.
 High-level gamers can be compared to real sports heroes or even influencers (or “creators”) as we know them today.

 How to establish yourself in the eSport universe

 It’s becoming difficult to reach Gen Z and at a time when Instagram is becoming more like Facebook in terms of ads and sponsored content, brands need to up their game.
 Thus this digital world is an attractive place to be present since many young people are spending time on Twitch TV, YouTube and eSports! amongst other platforms.
 Here are a couple of ways to promote your brand within the eSports world: